SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(Publishing).md

 You can also share your project by posting about it on our [Discord server](https://discord.gg/slimefun).

 Upload videos or screenshots to get people excited!
 But please don't tag anyone.
+But please don't tag anyone.